IGoRFonin/react-ts-express-boilerpale/README.md

-React (Typescript) with MONGO EXPRES
+React (Typescript) with MONGO EXPRESS
 ====================================================================

 ```